 - Finding age-appropriate, inspiring ways to introduce the main concepts in learning power (Including Design Principles and Elements of learning power, both of which are outlined and explained in more detail in “Powering Up Children”)

 - Using the learning environment to strengthen and boost learning power

 - Finding ways to link with and communicate with parents and colleagues to deepen the impact of learning power.

-Ideally, these elements should all develop in parallel.
+Ideally, these elements should develop in parallel.
 The first two are perhaps the most important.
 For example, it will be no use developing the learning environment to reflect learning power if your language and attitudes and sending the children opposing messages.
 Try to pay attention to the first points to begin with, then use the learning environment to boost the developments you are making.

-5 steps to a Learning Powered Classroom:
+5 Steps to planning a Learning Powered Class.

-Below are 5 top tips to develop a learning powered classroom.
+Below are 5 top tips to plan a learning powered classroom.
 This is in no way a comprehensive list.
 It’s just some pointers to get you started and to help you keep the ball rolling in developing learning power with your learners.
 They are steps I have found very useful to keep myself on track.

 You can use this link to dip into my year one classroom from this academic year.
 You can see how the learning environment I have developed with my children reflects each point.
 It might be a worthwhile exercise to cross-reference points on this Thinglink with the Design Principles and Elements of learning power.
 Ask yourself:

-- How is this embedding and reflecting the design principles of a learning powered classroom?
+- How is this embedding and reflecting the Design Principles of a learning powered classroom?